kurbaniec/salt/docs/alltypes/index.md

 ##### [pass.salt.code.SaltApplication](../pass.salt.code/-salt-application/index.md)

-Defines a new application that uses the Salt framework.
+Initializes a new application that utilises the Salt framework.

 |